Are Fruit Flies Harmful?

 Fruit fly larva need moisture and decaying organic matter.
 For example, spilled juice out of plastic bottles being recycled could lead to a consistently moist environment at the bottom of a recycle bin.
 Juice spilled under a refrigerator could create a similar environment.

-Although eliminating adult fruit flies will definitely reduce the infestations, the only way to consistently keep an area free of them is to eliminate the breeding grounds.
+Although eliminating adults will definitely reduce the fruit fly infestation, the only way to consistently keep an area free of them is to eliminate the breeding grounds.

 Exclude and Sanitize